CoSMoS CoSMoS 2.0: North-central California (outer coast)

 Scenarios developed for OCOF feature the full spectrum of SLR (0 to 2 meters, 5 meters) and coastal storms (daily to 100-year return) to meet every possible management planning horizon and degree of risk.
 The daily, 1-, 20-, and 100-year storm events used in this work were derived from numerically modeled wave heights offshore of San Francisco that were driven by 21st century wind projections derived from an ensemble of the latest Global Climate Models (GCMs) developed for the 5th Assessment Report of the Intergovernmental Panel on Climate Change (http://cmip-pcmdi.llnl.gov/cmip5/).
 Those offshore wave conditions, combined with tides and storm surge, are modeled down to the local level using state-of-the-art numerical modeling tools to determine coastal water levels, which are then projected onto a 2-meter Digital Elevation Model (DEM) to estimate the extent of flooding.

 Above: Approach used in identifying future coastal flooding risk with CoSMoS.
 Output from relevant Global Climate Models (GCMs) is used to generate global/regional swell and waves; results are scaled down to regional and sub-regional levels using a suite of models accounting for tides, atmospheric pressure, and wind; these fine-scale results are translated as relevant hazards projections at the parcel scale, including flooding, wave heights, coastal erosion, and cliff failures.
-[See a larger version; and read disclaimer.]
+[Read disclaimer.]

 Above: Animation depicting 2-D modeled water level (blue line) and shoreline change (solid line, original beach profile in dashed line) through one tidal cycle along a beach profile near Stinson Beach, California, during a 20-year storm event with projected 1-meter of sea-level rise.
 Significant wave height (red) at the seaward end of the profile is shown in the upper panel.
 [Read disclaimer.]